ryanhyma/react-answers/README.md

 - Full French version of application with official translation
 - All text displayed to users in JSON language files for easy updates and translations -  view the [fr.json file](src/locales/fr.json).

-### AI Integration
+### Multi-model design is independent of AI service provider
 - Multiple AI service providers enables testing and exploration of strengths and weaknesses of different models
+- Anthropic Claude Sonnet 3.5 and OpenAI GPT-4o are currently supported - Cohere is next on roadmap
 - Failover to other AI service if one fails
-- Prompt caching implementation to improve response quality and speed
+- Prompt caching implemented to improve response quality and speed
   - Claude: Using `anthropic-beta: prompt-caching-2024-07-31`
   - GPT: Automatic caching
 - Confidence rating system